Are you an adviser? Go to Unbiased Pro

 In cities such as London, already notorious for a savagely competitive rental market, the number of available properties is shrinking.

-Tenants are also paying more in rent, with an average increase of 3.9% in the 12 months to October 2024.
-Although this rate of growth has slowed compared to previous years, average rents still remain £270 a month higher than they were three years ago, according to Zoopla.
+Tenants are also paying more in rent, with an average increase of 2% to 3% in 2025.
+Although this rate of growth has slowed compared to previous years, average rents are now 36% higher than in 2020, according to Zoopla.

 The pressure of rent is particularly apparent in the capital.
-According to the Office for National Statistics (ONS), since 2015, rent has largely accounted for between 40% and 57% of earnings for those living in London compared to between 20% and 35% in other parts of the UK.
+According to the Office for National Statistics (ONS), average rents in London reached 42% of average earnings in 2024, compared to 36% in England, and 25% in Wales and Northern Ireland.

 While landlords are in an inherently more privileged position, the picture isn’t necessarily rosy for them.